Fertilizing Milkweed

 Best Fertilizer For Milkweed

-A balanced, all-purpose fertilizer with a ratio like 10-10-10 or 20-20-20 is a good option for Milkweed.
+A balanced, slow-release fertilizer with an NPK ratio like 10-10-10 is a good option for Milkweed.
 The number or ratio of the fertilizer refers to the amount of nitrogen, phosphorus, and potassium in the mix.
 Some plants need more of one nutrient over another, but Milkweed thrives with a balanced diet.

 Milkweed Fertilizing Tips